prebid/prebid.github.io/dev-docs/publisher-api-reference/triggerBilling.md

     });
   }

-  // run some custom logic to detect if a publisher is ready to trigger billing
+  // run some custom logic to detect if a publisher is ready to trigger billing (ex: the ad unit became visible)

   if (isReadyToTriggerBilling) {
     pbjs.triggerBilling(deferredWinningBid); // this will trigger the onBidBillable function inside of a bid adapter (if a bid adapter has configured onBidBillable to be utilized)